houssemFat/figma-patterns/README.md

 #### How svg are used

-Under `tools` folder, the script `transform.js` loads all the svg files inside `tools/svg`, optimize them with  `svgo` and then extract all defined color to be customized after.
+Under `tools` folder, the script `transform.js` loads all the svg files inside `tools/svg`, optimize them with  `svgo` and then extract all defined colors to be customized later.

 #### Build